-- is highly structured and intensive.
+- Highly structured and intensive

-- provides a therapeutic and safe environment to examine the underlying factors of participants’ substance use.
+- Provides a therapeutic and safe environment to examine the underlying factors of participants’ substance use

-- focuses on practicing skills to deal with issues such as boundary setting, communication, stress management, anger management and relapse prevention.
+- Focuses on practicing skills to deal with issues such as boundary setting, communication, stress management, anger management and relapse prevention

 Intake Dates 2019: